Quantum reading capacity: General definition and bounds: Environment-parametrized memory cells

-\begin{definition}[Jointly covariant memory cell] A set $\mc{M}_{\mc{X}}=\{\mc{R}^x_{A\to B}\}_{x\in\mc{X}}$ of quantum channels is jointly covariant if there exists a group $G$ such that for all $x\in\mc{X}$, the channel $\mc{R}^x$ is a covariant channel with respect to the group $G$ (cf., Definition~\ref{def:covariant}). \end{definition}
+\begin{definition}[Jointly covariant memory cell] A memory cell $\mc{M}_{\mc{X}}=\{\mc{R}^x_{{B'}\to B}\}_{x\in\mc{X}}$ is jointly covariant if there exists a group $G$ such that for all $x\in\mc{X}$, the channel $\mc{R}^x$ is a covariant channel with respect to the group $G$ (cf., Definition~\ref{def:covariant}). \end{definition}

-\begin{proposition} Any jointly covariant memory cell $\mc{M}_{\mc{X}}=\{\mc{R}^x_{A\to B}\}_{x\in\mc{X}}$ is jointly teleportation-simulable with respect to the set $\{\mc{R}^x_{A\to B}(\Phi_{RA})\}_{x\in\mc{X}}$ of resource states. \end{proposition} \begin{proof} For a jointly covariant memory cell with respect to a group $G$, all the channels $\mc{R}^x_{A\to B}$ are jointly teleportation-simulable with respect to the resource states $\mc{R}^x_{A\to B}(\Phi_{RA})$ by using a fixed POVM $\{E^g_{A^\prime R}\}_{g\in G}$, similar to that defined in \cite[Equation (A.4), Appendix A]{WTB16}.
+\begin{proposition} Any jointly covariant memory cell $\mc{M}_{\mc{X}}=\{\mc{R}^x_{{B'}\to B}\}_{x\in\mc{X}}$ is jointly teleportation-simulable with respect to the set $\{\mc{R}^x_{{B'}\to B}(\Phi_{R{B'}})\}_{x\in\mc{X}}$ of resource states. \end{proposition} \begin{proof} For a jointly covariant memory cell with respect to a group $G$, all the channels $\mc{R}^x_{{B'}\to B}$ are jointly teleportation-simulable with respect to the resource states $\mc{R}^x_{{B'}\to B}(\Phi_{R{B'}})$ by using a fixed POVM $\{E^g_{B'' R}\}_{g\in G}$, similar to that defined in \cite[Equation (A.4), Appendix A]{WTB16}.
 See \cite[Appendix A]{WTB16} for an explicit proof. \end{proof}

-\begin{remark} Any jointly teleportation-simulable memory cell is environment-parametrized, an observation that is a direct consequence of definitions.
-This implies that all jointly covariant memory cells are also environment-parametrized. \end{remark}
+\begin{remark} Any jointly teleportation-simulable memory cell with associated resource states $\{\omega^x_{RB}\}_{x\in\mc{X}}$ is environment-parametrized with $\{\omega^x_{RB}\}_{x\in\mc{X}}$ being the associated environment states, an observation that is a direct consequence of definitions.
+This implies that all jointly covariant memory cells are also environment-parametrized with associated environment states $\{\mc{R}^x_{{B'}\to B}(\Phi_{R{B'}})\}_{x\in\mc{X}}$. \end{remark}